irkartem/relayr/readme.md

 ##todo
 - Make domains for consul :)
-- Develop service resitration concept
+- Develop service registration concept
 - Use env for communication is not good way, may be
-- Add exeption for dummyapp
+- Need add exeptions for dummyapp
 - Host port binding *:8080 work starnge. need investigate.

 ## Stat.
 I did not work with consul before.
-And do not use vagrant often.
+And did not use vagrant often.

 I spent approx 6 hours for configuration.

 Main problem was my mysql docker become broken.
-Some mysticks and I rollback and debug it for ~3 hours.
+Some mysticks with mysql_install_db and ENTRYPOINT and I rollback and debug it for ~3 hours.